-1. Respect
+- 1. Respect - As a councillor:

-- 1.1 I treat other councillors and members of the public with respect. - 1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.
+1.1 I treat other councillors and members of the public with respect.

+1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.